Fashion Photography - BA (Hons)

 - a minimum of grades BBC in three A levels in art or design subjects (or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg BTEC Level 3 Extended Diploma/Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma with 60 credits)

-- English language GCSE at grade C (grade 4 from 2017) or above (or equivalent)
+- English language GCSE at grade C (grade 4) or above (or equivalent)

 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.